 Sounds of Each Wind Instrument in a Band

 How are the sounds made through each of those wind instruments?
-Starting with the larger ones: bassoons and oboes are sounded by forcing an airstream directly from a flexible strip material, whether metal or cane, to pass through a double-reed and then reaching a column of air for producing a sound vibration.
+Starting with the larger ones: bassoons and oboes are sounded by forcing an airstream directly from a flexible strip material, whether metal or cane, to pass through a double-reed and then reach a column of air for producing a sound vibration.

 That is quite similar to what is done for example for clarinets and saxophones (also known as “reed pipes”) but instead of a double-reed, in these cases, we are talking about one reed only.
 In the case of the flutes, the sound is made through a direct and narrow stream of air that reaches the edge of a hole in a cylindrical tube.